colab-coop/colab-coop/src/blog/markdown/how-we-redesigned-colab-coop.md

   </div>
 </div>

-After a series of discussions over the next four days, we built a simple HTML prototype of the homepage and put it up on [Heroku](http://www.herokuapp.com/).
+After a series of discussions over the next four days, we built a simple HTML prototype of the homepage and put it up.
 We iterated on the prototype until we had a version that was ready to release into the wild.

-Our new homepage was great, but rest of the site was still on a fixed-width layout.
-We wanted the entire site to be responsive.
+Feedback from collaborators and clients on the new homepage was great, but rest of the site was still on this old school thing called a fixed-width layout.
+Meaning, it wasn't responsive.

-We poked around and concluded that retrofitting our legacy templates was not worth the investment &mdash; we couldn't carry these templates over to the full redesign and migration from [ExpressionEngine](https://ellislab.com/expressionengine) we planned for late 2014.
-As a compromise, we swapped the fixed-width containers for percentage-based containers.
+We poked around and concluded that retrofitting our legacy templates was not worth the investment - and we needed to focus on a full redesign before end of year.
+We did what we could and left the rest.
 That got us most of the way to responsive in time for a March launch of the redesign... er, refresh.

 ## It's complicated

-By October, we were stuck in [analysis paralysis](http://en.wikipedia.org/wiki/Analysis_paralysis) &mdash; a nice way to say we were totally overwhelmed by the options.
+By October, we were stuck in [analysis paralysis](http://en.wikipedia.org/wiki/Analysis_paralysis) &mdash; a fancy way to say we were totally overwhelmed by the options.

 The dev team was evaluating technical approaches: Jekyll?
 Docpad?
 Gulp or Grunt?
 Mustache or Handlebars?

-The design team was debating layout decisions: Menu on the top or side?
+The design team was debating layout decisions: menu on the top or side?
 Fancy animations or subtle transitions?

 Jenn had a chunk of availability coming up and told the team to make their decisions.
 We would finish this thing.
 We decided two months was enough time to commit to a drop-dead launch in mid-December.

 ## Setting goals

-Content strategist [Jess Sand](http://jessicasand.com/) came in to conduct a landscape analysis, content audits, and client interviews.
+We were working with content strategist [Jess Sand](http://jessicasand.com/) on another project so we asked her to conduct a landscape analysis, content audits, and client interviews.

 This was a critical step in helping us focus.

 Now we had data.
 We knew we needed to improve our content to more effectively communicate CoLab's what, why, and how.
-Helpfully, previous clients agreed that our portfolio and team profiles were major factors in their decision-making process.

-We set goals:

 1. Move to a custom, minimal content management system
 2. Re-design portfolio with more project details